RobertoGraham/fortnite-2/README.md

 }
 ```

-Filtering by platform, then party type
+Filtering by platform and then party type

 ```java
 import io.github.robertograham.fortnite2.client.Fortnite;